How To Make A Distressed Napkin Decoupage Lamp

 To finish the lamp, a new shade was added.

 The lamp works perfectly with the other blue and white accessories added to the master bedroom last Spring.
-You can see how I updated the bedroom here.
+Click here to see the updated the bedroom.

 Since I have napkins left over, I’m collecting some thrift store vases in similar shapes as the Magnolia versions.
 I can’t wait to use this technique to add napkins to them as well.

 Did you know that this bedside table is a thrift store transformation?
-You can see how to transform a cheap chest into this industrial style versions on this post.
+You can see how to transform a cheap chest into this industrial style version tutorial.

 Be Sure To Watch The Full Video Tutorial Here.